keboola/connection-docs/components/extractors/marketing-sales/criteo/index.md

 ## Row Configuration

 In the configuration parameters, do the following:
 - Fill in the output name.
-It will be the name of the output table in Keboola Connection.
+It will be the name of the output table in Keboola.
 - Fill in the [dimension](https://developers.criteo.com/marketing-solutions/docs/dimensions) for the report.
 - Fill in the [metrics](https://developers.criteo.com/marketing-solutions/docs/metrics) for the report.
 - Fill in the [currency](https://developers.criteo.com/marketing-solutions/docs/currencies-supported) of the report.